onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 the generative tension between collective agency and individual autonomy increases the adaptive capacity of a society.

+what if we gave a bigger weight to the votes of people who have kids in matters that are more long-term?

 Einstein remarked, ‘My pencil and I are more clever than I.’